mrvollger/StainedGlass/README.md

 ```
 sample: small
 fasta: test/small.fasta

-# Additional options
+### Additional options
-window: 5000 # size of the windows used in alignment
+# Size of the windows used in alignment
+window: 5000
-nbatch: 100 # number of batches to split alignment jobs across
+# The number of batches to split alignment jobs across
+nbatch: 100
-alnthreads: 4 # number of alignment threads per batch
+# The number of alignment threads per batch
+alnthreads: 4
-mm_f: 10000 # minimap2 -f parameter
+# Setting for the minimap2 -f parameter
+mm_f: 10000
+# Path for a temp dir to be used by pipeline
+tempdir: temp
 ```

-Once this is done you can run the pipeline like so:
+Once this is done this and activated your `conda` env with `snakemake` you can run the pipeline like so:
 ```
 ./StainedGlass.sh --cores 24
 ```